Economic Botany

-Economic Botany is a quarterly peer-reviewed academic journal that covers all aspects of economic botany.
+Ethnobotany and Economic Botany is a quarterly peer-reviewed academic journal that covers all aspects of economic botany.
 The editor-in-chief is Ina Vandebroek.
 The journal was established in 1947 and is published by Springer Science+Business Media and the New York Botanical Garden Press on behalf of the Society for Ethnobotany.
-Authors have a choice to publish articles under the traditional subscription model or an Open Access model.
+Authors have a choice to publish articles under the traditional subscription model or an open access model.

 Abstracting and indexing

 The journal is abstracted and indexed in: